FixedEffects/FixedEffectModels.jl/README.md

 ## Solution Method
 Denote the model `y = X β + D θ + e` where X is a matrix with few columns and D is the design matrix from categorical variables.
 Estimates for `β`, along with their standard errors, are obtained in two steps:

-1. `y, X`  are regressed on `D` by one of these methods
+1. `y, X`  are regressed on `D` using the package [FixedEffects.jl](https://github.com/matthieugomez/FixedEffects.jl)
-  - [MINRES on the normal equation](http://web.stanford.edu/group/SOL/software/lsmr/) with `method = :lsmr` (with a diagonal preconditioner).
-  - sparse factorization with `method = :cholesky` or `method = :qr` (using the SuiteSparse library)

-  The default method`lsmr`, should be the fastest in most cases.
-If the method does not converge, first please get in touch, I'd be interested to hear about your problem.
-Second use the `method = :cholesky`, which should do the trick.

 2. Estimates for `β`, along with their standard errors, are obtained by regressing the projected `y` on the projected `X` (an application of the Frisch Waugh-Lovell Theorem)

-3. With the option `save = true`, estimates for the high dimensional fixed effects are obtained after regressing the residuals of the full model minus the residuals of the partialed out models on `D`
+3. With the option `save = true`, estimates for the high dimensional fixed effects are obtained after regressing the residuals of the full model minus the residuals of the partialed out models on `D` using the package [FixedEffects.jl](https://github.com/matthieugomez/FixedEffects.jl)

 ## Parallel / multi-threading
 The package has support for [parallel computing](https://docs.julialang.org/en/latest/manual/parallel-computing/) and [multi-threading](https://docs.julialang.org/en/latest/base/multi-threading/).
 In this case, each regressor is demeaned in a different processor/thread.
 It only allows for a modest speedup (between 10% and 60%) since the demeaning operation is typically memory bound.